VITA-Group/Alleviate-Robust-Overfitting/README.md

 Highlights:

-- **Smoothening mitigates robust overfitting:**  After adopting KD and SWA in AT, we mitigated robust overfitting and achieve a better trade-off between standard test accuracy and robustness.
+- **Smoothening mitigates robust overfitting:**  After adopting KD and SWA in AT, we mitigated robust overfitting and achieve a better trade-off between standard test accuracy and robustness than early stopping.
 - **Rich ablation experiments**:  We conducted plenty of ablation experiments and visualizations to investigate the reason why robust overfitting may be mitigated by these smoothening approaches.

 ## Experiment Results